-Drivers and software for Intel® Ethernet Adapters lists driver downloads for Intel® Ethernet Adapters that include Intel® Advanced Network Services (Intel® ANS) teaming software.
-A separate download for teaming software is not required or available.
+Drivers and software for Intel® Ethernet Adapters lists driver downloads for Intel® Ethernet Adapters that include Intel® ANS teaming software.
+A separate download for teaming software isn't required or available.

 The drivers and software for Intel® Ethernet Adapters includes drivers for the following operating systems: